zevhr/sharex-express/readme.md

 # <p align="center">Guess what?
 You did it!</p>
 <p align="center">Use the tests in the bottom left of that window to verify it's working!<br>
 If you run into any errors or issues, please let me know via the <a href="https://github.com/awexxx/sharex-express/issues">Issues page</a>!
 I'll be happy to help :)</p>

+# <p align="center">Customization</p>
+<p align="center"> I've included some tools to help you customize this script to its fullest potential!<br>
+In .env, you can add the <b>embedcolor</b> property and then add a HEX element (ex. #ffffff is white, google hex color picker lol)<br>
+Adding this will change the sidebar color of the embed.<br>
+You can also head to <a href="https://awexxx.xyz/oembed.json">this link</a> and get the oEmbed JSON file and self host it to change the provider title that appears on the embed.
+You can set the url to the oembed.json file with the <b>oembed</b> property in .env.</p>

 # To Do List
 [x] - Make all images embed in actual embeds with date, time etc<br>